andsmith/autoencoders/README.md

-This example shows eight clusters selected for inclusion in the training set (with the blue box and percentage indicated.)
+This example shows nine clusters selected for inclusion in the training set (with the blue box and percentage indicated.)
 Within each cluster, samples are sorted (from left to right then top to bottom) by their "distance" from the cluster center:
   * K-means:  Euclidean/Cosine distance from the cluster centroid
   * DBScan: Distance from the nearest core point, or 0 for the noise points
 * Spectral:  New points are assigned to the same cluster as their closest neighbor in the training set, distances are that neighbor's distance to the cluster centroid in eigenfeature space.